apache/fury-site/blog/2026-08-11-fory-json/index.md

 tags: [fory, java, json, serialization, performance]
 ---

-**TL;DR**: Apache Fory JSON is a thread-safe Java framework for reading and writing standard JSON.
-It combines runtime-generated codecs with direct String and UTF-8 APIs, supports ordinary Java models, and runs on JDK 8+, Android, and GraalVM Native Image.
-In the published benchmark configurations below, Fory JSON is the fastest Java JSON serialization framework: up to **5.55× faster than Jackson and 10.00× faster than Gson** in the checked-in single-thread benchmark, and up to **10.91× faster than Jackson and 10.89× faster than Gson** with 1,000 KB payloads.
+**TL;DR**: Apache Fory JSON is a high-performance Java framework for mapping application objects to standard JSON text and UTF-8 bytes.
+It supports ordinary Java models and runs on JDK 8+, Android, and GraalVM Native Image.
+In the published benchmark configurations below, Fory JSON is the fastest Java JSON serialization framework: up to **10.91× faster than Jackson and 10.89× faster than Gson** with 1,000 KB payloads, and up to **5.55× faster than Jackson and 10.00× faster than Gson** in the `jvm-serializers` MediaContent benchmark.

 - GitHub: [apache/fory](https://github.com/apache/fory)
 - Documentation: [Fory JSON](/docs/json/)